COVID-19, Flu and Other Viral Infections Information and Guidelines for Our Patrons

 2. Participant should quarantine and be tested for COVID.

-well enough to participate.
-If the participant continues to feel unwell, they may want to be tested for
+–If COVID test is negative, participant may return to TM as normal, once they are feeling well enough to participate.
+If the participant continues to feel unwell, they may want to be tested for COVID again.

-symptoms).
-Participants may return after this isolation period as long as they are no longer experiencing symptoms.
+Participants should isolate 24 hours of testing positive (or the start of their symptoms).
+Participants may return after this isolation period as long as they are no longer experiencing symptoms and fever free.